 If a visitor has to leave the Familypark for compelling reasons for a short period of time, this visitor will obtain an endorsement when leaving (stamp on back of hand).
 The endorsement authorises this visitor to re-enter the Familypark on the same day.
 This also applies to annual ticket holders if they wish to leave the Familypark and return to it on the same day.

-The Familypark is generally open every day of the season during the opening times.
-The season and the opening times change from year to year and can be found on our website.
-The date, time and extent of the season and opening times of the following years will be in accordance with the season and opening times of the previous year.
-The duration of the current season can be found on the notice boards in the entrance area of the Familypark and/or on the website.
+The season and opening times change from year to year and can be seen on the homepage.
+The duration of the current season can be found on the notices in the entrance area of the Familypark or on the homepage.

 See section 12 below for occasional change of the opening times during bad weather or extreme weather conditions.